wsbobsw/hello-world/README.md

 # hello-world
 INFOMGMT learning

-Hi, here is a wanderer sitting a boring class.
+Hi, here is a student sitting in a boring class.